Wood Species: “Same Difference” in Moisture Content

 That’s all great in theory, but what difference does it make when you’re installing a wood floor?

-For any flooring professional, this basic fact stands: The relationship between wood’s moisture content and the relative humidity of its environment is highly interactive.
+For any flooring professional, this basic fact stands: The relationship between wood’s MC and the relative humidity of its environment is highly interactive.
 It can be a hard lesson if you forget that, but it’s smooth sailing once you’ve mastered it.